cross-seed/cross-seed.org/docs/basics/daemon.md

     You can use `http://cross-seed:2468` instead of `http://localhost:2468` with Docker networks.
     `localhost` will not work for Docker.
-You will need to use your host's IP (e.g. 192.x or 10.x) if not using custom docker networks.
+You will need to use your host's IP (e.g. 192.x or 10.x) if not using custom Docker networks.

     :::

     :::tip
-    You will need to pick a method of search, **infoHash is recommended** - but requires the `state` folder from Deluge to be mounted (docker) and/or set to `torrenDir` in the config or it will not function properly.
+    You will need to pick a method of search, **infoHash is recommended** - but requires the `state` folder from Deluge to be mounted (Docker) and/or set to [`torrentDir`](./options.md#torrentdir) in the config or it will not function properly.

     :::

 2. Uncomment/Comment the appropriate lines to decide how you wish to use search.

-    - The hastag/pound-sign (`#`) is used to "comment" the line - commented lines
+    - The hastag/pound-sign `#` is used to "comment" the line - commented lines
       will not be executed.

 3. Run the following command (this will give Deluge permission to execute your